 Helen McKee (Foundation Governor)

 Helen has a long-standing interest in education, having taught at university level since the 1990s; she also ran a Sunday school for several years.
-Her two children are both at secondary school but spent the full four years at St Jude’s.
-At St Jude’s, Helen is also in the Admissions Committee and is SEND governor.
+Her two children are both at secondary school but both attended St Jude’s Infant and Junior schools.
+Helen is also in the Admissions Committee and is SEND governor.